-In some languages, like Mandarin Chinese, one gender-neutral pronoun (pronounced “Ta”) is used to refer to all people.
+In some languages, like Mandarin Chinese, the spoken pronoun (pronounced “Ta”) is used to refer to all people.
 In English, our primary pronouns for individual people are gendered: “she,” “her,” “hers,” and “he,” “him, “his.”

 Because of English’s gendered pronouns, writing in an explicitly inclusive manner is challenging.
-When referencing a generic anybody, the English language adopted using the “universal” he.
-Although the “universal” he claims to include all people, it treats female-bodied individuals, intersex people, and non-male-identified transgender people as an afterthought, and, on its surface, it does not include them.
+When referencing a generic anybody, the English language adopted using the supposedly-universal “he.”
+Although the universal he claims to include all people, on its surface, it does not include cisgender female (cisgender refers to people who identify as the same sex that was assigned to them at birth) people, intersex people, and non-male-identified transgender people.

 On its own, this lack of inclusion may not be of any concern.
-However, it is coupled with the fact that English-speaking cultures have a history of prejudice towards, and the devaluing of, people who are female-bodied and transgender.
+However, it is coupled with the fact that English-speaking cultures have a history of prejudice towards, and the devaluing of, people who are cisgender female, transgender, and intersex.
 Coincidence?
 Probably not.
 Especially when we consider how frequently the ego mistakes our thoughts to be the literal truth (which is the delusion of fixed-view.)

 Why not use the “she or he” construction?
 Wouldn’t using that be inclusive?

-Another option is to use the “she or he” construction.
+One common option that people use to be more inclusive is to replace “he” with “she or he.”
 Let’s try using this construction with Gandhi’s quote, “He who harps on his woes, multiplies them manifold.”
 If we did this, we get, «She or he who harps on her or his woes, magnifies them manifold.» As this quote shows, the “she or he” construction quickly becomes unwieldy, confuses the message, and distracts the reader from the truth of Gandhi’s words.

 In addition, “she or he” is not inclusive.
 A rough estimate of 1 in 1,500 people are born intersex, which according to the Intersex Society of North America, “is a general term used for a variety of conditions in which a person is born with a reproductive or sexual anatomy that doesn’t seem to fit the typical definitions of female or male.”